TharushiFernando/SMART-AGRICULTURE-PLATFORM/README.md

 # SMART-AGRICULTURE-PLATFORM
-Smart Agriculture Platform for Coconut Plantation
+Smart Agriculture Advisory Platform for Coconut Plantations in Sri Lanka

 INTRODUCTION TO THE OVERALL PROJECT